wcschoonover/beer/README.md

 * Bootstrap
 * React-Bootstrap

-This app uses Travis-CI for continuous integration on GitHub.
+This app uses Travis-CI for continuous integration on GitHub, with Coveralls for code completion stats.

 ## Available Scripts